nycmeshnet/docs/content/hardware/config.md

 **Name the device**
 system > identity
-"n<your-node-id>-<device-type>-<index>".
-So if your node id is 1000, your device name could be: n1000-sxt-0
+"n<your-network-id>-<device-type>-<index>".
+So if your network id is 1000, your device name could be: n1000-sxt-0

 **Set a password**
 System > password